 There seems to be a record for everything these days, but sometimes numbers don’t tell the whole story.
 The number of assists a player makes doesn’t account for turnovers.
 The number of points a player gets doesn’t show you their number of misses.
-Last night in Philips Arena, the Atlanta Hawks’ Kyle Korver broke a NBA record that said more about his character and work ethic than anything else.
+Last night in Philips Arena, the Atlanta Hawks’ Kyle Korver broke an NBA record that said more about his character and work ethic than anything else.

-With 5:29 left in the first quarter, Paul Millsap spotted Korver open on the perimeter and found him with the kick out pass to set up Korver’s 90th consecutive game with a 3-pointer made.
+With 5:29 left in the first quarter, Paul Millsap spotted Korver open on the perimeter and found him with a kick out pass.
+This set up Korver’s 90th consecutive game with a made three-pointer.
 Was there hesitation, any sign of nerves in his stroke?
 Of course not, it was automatic as always.
 The result of endless hours of practice.

-Coming off the court at halftime during the Hawks 108-89 victory against the Cavaliers Friday night, Fox Sports South’s Andre Aldridge asked the Californian how it felt to break the record.
+Coming off the court at halftime during the Hawks 108-89 victory against the Cavaliers on Friday night, Fox Sports South’s Andre Aldridge asked the Californian how it felt to break the record.
 Korver’s slightly agitated response typified the man,

 The threat of his shot alone is enough for the opposition to dedicate special attention to Atlanta’s No. 26, which creates much better spacing for the Hawks offensively.
 With Korver playing, the Hawks are 10-7 this season, while during the four games he missed because of a right rib contusion, Atlanta was 1-3.

 That aforementioned rib contusion played its part in adding to the suspense surrounding the record, as Korver missed just more than a week through injury.
 On his return against the Clippers on Wednesday night, it was as if he had never been away though.
 The 32-year-old took only 30 seconds to make his first 3-pointer to tie the record and wasted no time in kicking on from there.
 Korver finished with 23 points and five assists on 66.7 percent shooting.

 This sort of game isn’t a flash in the pan either, as Korver is having a tremendous season.
-After playing in 17 of the seasons first 21 games, he is shooting 53.6 percent from the field (13th highest in the NBA), 52.2 percent from 3-point range (third highest in the NBA) and 93.8 percent from the free throw line (second highest in the NBA).
+After playing in 17 of the season’s first 21 games, he is shooting 53.6 percent from the field (13th highest in the NBA), 52.2 percent from 3-point range (third highest in the NBA) and 93.8 percent from the free throw line (second highest in the NBA).
 As if that wasn’t impressive enough, Korver is the only man in the NBA to be shooting 50-50-90 for the three major shooting categories.